 A discussion between the FEP and the participant regarding a time limit extension must take place no later than the 18th month of the 24-month placement time limit and the 54th month of the 60-month state lifetime limit.
 If a person applies for W-2 with more than 18 months on a 24-month placement time limit or 54 months on the 60-month state lifetime limit, the discussion must take place at application.
-When determining eligibility for an initial time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Approval Record (5214) or the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
+When determining eligibility for an initial time limit extension, the FEP must complete the W-2 Agency Time Limit Extension Denial Record (5214) or the W-2 Agency Time Limit Extension Denial Record (5215) form that corresponds with the decision.
 One copy of the form must be scanned into ECF and one copy given to the participant.
-In addition, the FEP must enter the time limit extension decision in the Time Limit Tracking application no later than the end of the 20th month for the 24-month placement time limit and the end of the 56th month for the 60-month state lifetime limit, unless the application is received after the 20th month or 56th month respectively.
-A time limit extension may be granted for 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 60th month.
+In addition, the FEP must enter the time limit extension decision in the Time Limit Tracking application no later than the end of the 20th month for the 24-month placement time limit and the end of the 56th month or 56th month respectively.
+A time limit extension may be granted for 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 24th month and 6 months from the first day following the participant's 60th month.